jacastillob/LetItFloWithGO/README.md

 A project to start compiling various algorithms by using Go

-Within the src folder files will relate to the to the topics reviewed so far:
+Within the src folder files will relate to the  the topics reviewed so far:

 ## Topics